AstuteSource/chasten/README.md

 `chasten` you can type the command `chasten interact`.

 ## 📊Log
 `Chasten` has a built-in system log.
 While using chasten you can use the command `chasten log` in your terminal.
 The system log feature allows the user to see events and messages that are produced by `chasten`.
 In addition, the `chasten log` feature will assist in finding bugs and the events that led to the bug happening.
 For the `chasten` program to display to the system log you will have to open a separate terminal and use the command `chasten log`.
 In addition for each command that is run the `--debug-level <choice of level>` and `--debug-dest SYSLOG` will need to be added.

-For example `chasten datasette-serve --debug-level DEBUG --debug-dest SYSLOG
+For example, `chasten datasette-serve --debug-level DEBUG --debug-dest SYSLOG
-< database path to file>` with produce the following output in the system log.
+< database path to file>` will produce the following output in the system log.

 ```
 💫 chasten: Analyze the AST of Python Source Code